ShivamGupta-SM/alignui-hyperdrive-dashboard-experiment/docs/guides/TYPE_SAFE_CLIENT_SETUP.md

 ## Type Exports

-All types are available from `@/lib/encore-types`:
+All types are available directly from `@/lib/encore-client`:

 ```typescript
 import type {